abstract-theory/django-ip-shield/README.rst

 4. Edit A View File
 -------------------
-In a view file, import the filt_req decorator as shown below.
+In a view file, import the limit_ips decorator as shown below.

 .. code-block:: python

-    from ipshield.views import filt_req
+    from ipshield.views import limit_ips

 Add the following variables to the file.